Adriantobi/rbbt-client/README.md

 # RBBTClient

 `RBBTClient` is a JavaScript library designed for seamless interaction with RabbitMQ over WebSockets.
-It offers a simple and intuitive API for connecting to RabbitMQ brokers, managing exchanges, and subscribing to queues.
+It offers a simple and intuitive API for connecting to RabbitMQ brokers, managing exchanges and subscribing to queues.

 ## Installation